 Five Questions for a Discussion or Paper

-You should list three of the following characters to answer this question: Napoleon, Moses, Snowball, Squealer.
-The first two contain illusions to a historical figure and a biblical figure, Snowball’s name shows how his reputation “snowballs" out of control once Napoleon takes over, and Squealer’s name shows his main strength: talking until people believe what he’s saying.
+Napoleon and Moses contain illusions to historical figures, Snowball’s name shows how his reputation “snowballs" out of control once Napoleon takes over, and Squealer’s name shows his main strength: talking until people believe what he’s saying.

 From the beginning of the book, when Old Major talks about the wonderful life he’s lead (and yet proclaims himself able to understand the hardships of the rest of the farm), hypocrisy remains a strong theme throughout the book.

-3. Explain how Orwell develops the theme of the power of words in his novel, “Animal Farm.”
+3. Explain how Orwell develops the theme of the power of words.

 The main points that you should discuss in answering this essay question are the speech that Old Major makes at the beginning of the novel (including the song, “Beasts of England") and the speeches of Squealer.
 Both of these show how persuasive words can be in convincing others to do or believe something.